orichalque/yet-an-other-gloomhaven-companion/README.md

 The 'Modifiers' view allows the player to :
 - Select a faction
 - Build the player's modifiers deck from the base deck (selected by default), the faction's card pool and the special modifiers

+The 'Gear' view allows the player to :
+- Set your gear
+- Pick your potions, considering your character level

 We hope you find it as useful as we do!
 Feedback is very welcome, and don't hesitate to signal any bugs in the issue tracker